The importance of innovation

 - monitors innovation performance and innovation uptake in order to identify developments that require policy changes.
 Key methodologies include the European Innovation Scoreboards, Innobarometers, Business Innovation Observatory

-- improves regulatory conditions for innovation with measures for entrepreneurship, access to finance, digital transformation, Single Market, intellectual property and standards.
+- improves regulatory conditions for innovation with measures for start-ups, entrepreneurship, access to finance, digital transformation, Single Market, intellectual property and standards.

 - supports the development and cooperation of clusters to boost SME innovation.